 - Strengthening the skills of the MPT's technical teams for mobility and urban transport measures management.
-This has allowed the new institutional capacities installation, which will contribute to improving the management processes of public transport services. - Redesigning the institutional structure, establishing areas, functions, and responsibilities for promoting and managing the city's urban mobility with a focus on sustainability and gender equality. - Establishing coordination models between national and local public agencies within the transport sector, and local coordination spaces between relevant stakeholders in the city, such as the aforementioned COMUS.
+This has allowed the installation of new institutional capacities, which will improve public transport services' management processes. - Redesigning the institutional structure, establishing areas, functions, and responsibilities for promoting and managing the city's urban mobility with a focus on sustainability and gender equality. - Establishing coordination models between national and local public agencies within the transport sector and local coordination spaces between relevant stakeholders in the city, such as the aforementioned COMUS.